merrillmckee/merrillmckee/README.md

 - 👋 Hi, I’m @merrillmckee https://www.linkedin.com/in/merrillmckee/

+### October 2024

+I am open to work with a preference for Python development that includes work in computer vision, image processing, machine learning, and statistics.
+Personal projects to come ...

 ### May 2021

 I am interested in software projects in the areas of computer vision, machine learning, and statistics.
 You can contact me at merrillmckee at gmail dotcom.
 Here are a few I'm working on